Fast Maximal Quasi-clique Enumeration: A Pruning and Branching Co-Design Approach: A New Branch-and-Bound Algorithm: FastQC

 For illustration, consider the example in Figure~\ref{fig:branching_case}(d). {\cheng The branching takes branches $\tilde{B}_2,..., \tilde{B}_7$ created by SE branching (which exclude $v_3$) and branches $\ddot{B}_2,..., \ddot{B}_8$ created by Sym-SE branching (which include $v_3$). } The branches $\tilde{B}_6, \tilde{B}_7$ and $\ddot{B}_5,..., \ddot{B}_8$ {\cheng can be pruned}.

 {\cheng

-\textbf{Remark.} The Hybrid-SE branching is applicable only in the case where we can find a pivot $\hat{v}$ such that $\forall u\in \overline{\Gamma}(\hat{v},C), u\notin H$; otherwise, we would use the Sym-SE branching method, which is always applicable.
+\textbf{Remark.} The Hybrid-SE branching is applicable only in the case where we can find a pivot $\hat{v}$ such that $\forall u\in \overline{\Gamma}(\hat{v},C), u\notin H$ (note that we apply Hybrid-SE branching when $b=a+1$ or $\tau(\sigma(B))=1$ is also satisfied for obtaining better time complexity); otherwise, we would use the Sym-SE branching method, which is always applicable.
 In Section~\ref{subsec:summary_fastqc}, we will show that a BB algorithm based on our new Hybrid-SE branching (if possible) and Sym-SE branching (otherwise) would achieve new state-of-the-art worst-case time complexity.
 Furthermore, in the case we always use Sym-SE branching, the worst-case time complexity would be slightly worse than when we use Hybrid-SE branching if possible, but still better than when we use the existing SE branching (details can be found in the \ifx \CR\undefined appendix \else technical report~\cite{TR} \fi for the sake of space). }